 Fitness in New Orleans can be a hard thing to attain—and maintain—with constant food-centric festivals, alcohol flowing all day everywhere and delicacies that mostly “start with a roux,” a mixture of flour and fat.
 Thankfully, there are several classes dedicated to helping locals and visitors stay in shape while laissant les bon temps roulant.

 One of the city’s most popular fitness groups is Move Ya Brass, which vice president Thomas Nguyen describes as “a fitness movement that is all about community.”
-Each week the group hosts a Monday-night guided run and Tuesday-evening bounce-music dance class/workout at Crescent Park, overlooking the Mississippi River.
+Each week the group hosts a Tuesday-evening and Saturday-morning dance fitness class at Crescent Park, overlooking the Mississippi River.
 Singer Robin Barnes started the group in 2015 with just 10 people, and it’s since blossomed to more than 460 members.
 But they aren’t all local; visitors are encouraged to join in as well.
 Programs can also be tailored for conventions and other groups.

 What’s great about Move Ya Brass is that classes are free and there’s no fitness requirement—real or perceived—for participants.